Yayaka/Yayaka/specification/index.md

 An action to add an event.

 - Destination MUST be a repository service.
-- Sender MUST be trusted by the user.
+- Sender MUST be an authorized presentation service.
 - Payload have following properties.
   - MUST **identity-host** string
   - MUST **user-id** string